 is called the subtransient reactance of the machine.
 While the reactance effective after the damper winding currents have died out, i.e.

 is called the transient reactance of the machine.
 Of course, the reactance under steady conditions is the synchronous reactance of the machine.
 Obviously X″d<X′d<Xd.
 The machine thus offers a time-varying reactance which changes from X″d to X′d and finally to Xd.

-If we examine the oscillogram of the short circuit current of a synchronous machine after the DC off-set currents have been removed from it, we will find the current wave shape as given in Fig. 9.4a.
+If we examine the oscillogram of the short circuit current of a Synchronous Machine on No Load after the DC off-set currents have been removed from it, we will find the current wave shape as given in Fig. 9.4a.
 The envelope of the current wave shape is plotted in Fig. 9.4b.
 The short circuit current can be divided into three periods—initial subtransient period when the current is large as the machine offers subtransient reactance, the middle transient period where the machine offers transient reactance, and finally the steady state period when the machine offers synchronous reactance.

 If the transient envelope is extrapolated backwards in time, the difference between the transient and subtransient envelopes is the current Δi″ (corresponding to the damper winding current) which decays fast according to the damper winding time constant.
 Similarly, the difference Δi′ between the steady state and transient envelopes decays in accordance with the field time constant.

 In terms of the oscillogram, the currents and reactances discussed above, we can write

 - |I′| = transient current (rms) excluding DC component

 - |I′′| = subtransient current (rms) excluding DC component

 - X′d = direct axis transient reactance